sosprz/nettemp/readme.md

 Changelog:
 8.0
-to do:
-conf.php get to var before update
+save conf.php before update
-In notification now php check inputs.

-I changed menu: In new tab Devices is GPIO, Sensors, SNMP, UPS.
-In Security is Firewall, VPN, authmod (www password)
+Changed menu: In new tab Devices is GPIO, Sensors, SNMP, UPS.
+In Security tab is Firewall, VPN, authmod (www password) Reset for now don't remove rrd bases.

 7.7.3
 mv kwh to charts and gpio, gpio on/off, mv mail and sms to settings